Laysville Hardware

 AFTER - Sprayed with Rust-Oleum Glossy White and walls painted with Benjamin Moore's Blue Lapis

-How to Spay Paint Your Brass Fixtures
+How to Spray Paint Your Brass Fixtures

 What you will need: